Goytre United F.C.: History

 In the 2006–07 season, the reserve team won the Welsh League Reserve West Division for the first time in the club's history, guided by former team player/manager Paul Wiseman.

 In 2007–08 they won the Welsh Football League again, but once more they declined to apply for promotion to the Welsh Premier League.

-The following year the same situation occurred with Goytre winning the Welsh Football League for a third time, but were still denied promotion.
+In 2008-09 the same situation occurred with Goytre winning the Welsh Football League for a third time, but were still denied promotion.